jetsettingpair/photoset_gallery/README.rst

 Multiple galleries and photos are supported on one page.
 The following snippet of code sets up the library to look for all elements with the classes "psgallery-set" and "psgallery-photo".
-This is only need once when the document is ready.
+This is only needed once when the document is ready.

 .. code-block:: javascript